qiskit-community/qopt-best-practices/README.md

 workflow will likely rely on the provided wrappers for a more general overview of the steps to follow.

-If you see any bug or feature you'd like to add, this is a community effort, contributions are welcome!!
+If you see any bug or feature you'd like to add, this is a community effort, contributions are welcome.
 Don't hesitate to open an issue or a PR.

 ## Quick Start